zhangsoledad/rfcs/rfcs/0016-verification/0016-verification.md

     4. capacity verification

-       * The total capacity referenced by transaction inputs MUST be greater or equal than the total capacity of outputs.
+       * Transaction capacity sum of inputs MUST greater or equal capacity sum of outputs.
-       * Each output's occupied_capacity MUST less than or equal than its capacity.
+       * Each output's occupied_capacity MUST less than or equal to specify capacity.

     5. input uniqueness verification